nrfconnect/sdk-nrfxlib/nrf_802154/doc/multiprotocol_switching_tables.rst

 .. note::
-   The following data and tables are provided for informational purposes only, do not constitute requirements, and were obtained from measurements on Nordic DK development kits.
+   The following data and tables are provided for informational purposes only, do not constitute requirements, and were obtained from measurements on Nordic development kits.

 Radio Transition Measurements